Alex3k/grafana_mlt_demo/README.md

 - **GO BACK TO OVERVIEW PAGE AND CLICK ON PRODUCT-DATA**
 - The logs are telling us that there are too many clients connected to the postgres database.
 We should either increase that configuration value or investigate why they are not closing

+## Video of Demo by Dan Mihai Dinu
+Dan presented this demo at Big Data Week Bucharest and you can see his great walkthrough [here](https://youtu.be/pDu7zu5ymJc?t=764).

 # Tearing everything down and cleaning Up